Year of the Dragon - Choreographic Program

 “As a former participant and regular viewer of the work of the Tracks Choreographic program, this year I was moved to tears by the maturity, finesse, and heartfelt expression displayed in the works of the young and old choreologists.
 It was incredible to see such raw expression of personal experience, manifest successfully, skillfully and creatively in dance.
 It is particularly rare to see such young men dancing from their heart and soul, and through dance speaking of heart and soul.”
 Alex Jordan

 "I thought that each participant showed a level of confidence within their showcased work.
-The setting and overall feeling for audience upon entering the venue and space was very welcoming and informal, with kids being welcomed to participate in the ‘audience participation’ sections which is always gorgie!
+The setting and overall feeling for the audience upon entering the venue and space was very welcoming and informal, with kids being welcomed to participate in the ‘audience participation’ sections which is always gorgie!
 I loved watching Jess performing as well as being the co-ordinator of the event. " Julia Quinn